Dimos Dental & Facial Aesthetics offers you care and expertise in alternative treatment options to CPAP.

 Many different dental appliances have been developed over the years to treat sleep apnoea, but the best ones have the following features:

-- This is dependant on the training of the dentist, not the appliance.
+- Balanced / Physiological jaw position is determined; this is dependant on the training of the dentist, not the appliance itself

-- Titratable – it can be adjusted if necessary to achieve an optimal final position that maintains the airway and manages the sleep apnoea and/or snoring.
+- Adjustable – it can be adjusted if necessary to achieve an optimal final position that maintains the airway and manages the sleep apnoea and/or snoring

 Your treatment should be followed up to ensure the sleep apnoea is under control: